PrasannPradeepPatil/IDFY-INSTRUMENTER/Readme.md

 1.keep your directory where you want to install this module 2.pip3 install --upgrade setuptools
 3.pip3 install --upgrade pip
-4.python3 -m pip install -e  ../IDFYINSTRUMENTER/     -->This command will create a folder called idfyinstrumenter.egg.info
+4.python3 -m pip install -e  ../IDFYINSTRUMENTER/-->This command will create a folder called idfy-instrumenter.egg.info(name acc to setup file)
                                                   which allows us to use the module in editable mode

 USING THIS MODULE IN A PROJECT